Rajouri district: Early modern history

-During the Mughal rule, the Muslim Jarral Rajput rulers or Raja agreed to a treaty with the Mughal Empire and thus, were given the title 'Raja' and 'Mirza'.
-Descendants of the Jarral Rajput Dynasty continue to use these titles.
-Albaruni visited Rajouri with Sultan Masud (Son of Sultan Mahmud) in 1036 C.E.
-In his book "India" he wrote name of Rajouri as Raja Vari.
-Srivar, the writer of 'Raj Tirangini' written during the administration of Sultan Zain-Ul-Abdin, also named this area as Raja Vari.
-It is believed that Raja Vari is a variant of Rajapuri.
-Mirza Zafarulla Khan, the writer of 'Tarikh Rajgan-E-Rajour' illustrated in his book that this place was in the beginning known as Raj-Avar and then altered from Rajour to Rajouri.
-But the old people in the villages still label the place as Rajour.
-With the course of time the name changed from Raja's Raj Avar to Raja Puri, Rajpuri to Raj Vari, Raj Vari to Raj Vara, Raj Vara to Raj Avar, Raj Avar to Rajour and then Rajour to Rajouri.
-As per Rajtirangini of Kalhan, Rajouri emerged as principality in about 1003 C.E.
-The first ruler of this kingdom was Raja Prithvi Paul.
-From 1033 to 1194 C.E.
-Raja Prithvi Paul defended Pir Panchal Pass at the time of incursion of Sultan Mehmud in 1021 C.E.
-Raja Sangram Paul safeguarded his Principality Rajouri when Raja Harash of Kashmir attacked his country in 1089 A.D.
-Sangram Paul fought so courageously that Raja Harash was obliged to return from Prithvi Paul fort without capturing Rajouri.
+During Mughal rule, the Muslim Jarral Rajput rulers or Raja agreed to a treaty with the Mughal Empire and were given the titles 'Raja' and 'Mirza'.
+Descendants of the Jarral Rajput dynasty continue to use these titles.
+Albaruni visited Rajouri with Sultan Masud (son of Sultan Mahmud) in 1036 C.E.
+In his book "India", he refers to Rajouri as Raja Vari.
+Srivar, the writer of 'Raj Tirangini' written during the administration of Sultan Zain-Ul-Abdin, also refers to this region as Raja Vari.
+It is believed that Raja Vari was a variant of Rajapuri.
+Mirza Zafarulla Khan, the writer of 'Tarikh Rajgan-E-Rajour', illustrated in his book that the region was in the beginning known as Raj-Avar, and then altered from Rajour to Rajouri.
+The older inhabitants in the villages still labelled the place as Rajour.
+With the course of time, the name changed from Raja's Raj Avar to Raja Puri, Rajpuri to Raj Vari, Raj Vari to Raj Vara, Raj Vara to Raj Avar, Raj Avar to Rajour and then Rajour to Rajouri.
+According to Rajtirangini of Kalhan, Rajouri emerged as a principality in about 1003 C.E.
+The first ruler of this kingdom was Raja Prithvi Pal of the Mangral / Manial Rajput clan from 1033 to 1194 C.E.
+Raja Prithvi Pal defended Pir Panchal Pass at the time of incursion of Sultan Mehmud in 1021 C.E.
+Raja Sangram Pal safeguarded his principality Rajouri when Raja Harash of Kashmir attacked his country in 1089 A.D.
+Sangram Pal fought so courageously that Raja Harash was obliged to return from Prithvi Pal fort without capturing Rajouri.
 Jaral Muslim Rajas rebuilt Rajouri city at the time of their rule.
 A number of forts, sarais, mosques and baradaris were constructed.

-The area of Rajouri principality included proper Rajouri, Thanna, Bagla Azim Garh, Behrote, Chingus, Darhal, Nagrota and Phalyana etc.
+The area of the Rajouri principality included proper Rajouri, Thanna, Bagla Azim Garh, Behrote, Chingus, Darhal, Nagrota and Phalyana.

+Kashmir Sultanate

+Rajouri came under the suzerainty of the Kashmir Sultanate during the 15th century through the military campaigns of General Malik Tazi Bhat.
+In 1475, he led conquests that brought Rajouri, along with Poonch, Jammu, Bhimber, Jhelum, Sialkot, and Gujrat, under the administrative control of the Kashmiri Sultan.
+Local rulers retained limited autonomy but were required to acknowledge the Sultan’s authority and provide tribute and military support.
+This vassal arrangement continued until the late 16th century, when Mughal Emperor Akbar annexed Kashmir in 1586, ending Kashmir’s control over Rajouri.